Chungbuk Cheongju FC: History

 The club was founded in 2002 as Cheongju Solveig Football Club, and competed at amateur level.

 In the 2009 season, the club joined the K3 League after changing its name to Cheongju Jikji FC.
 Before the 2019 season, the club merged with Cheongju City FC.

-In 2022, Cheongju FC announced that they would join the professional K League 2 in the 2023 season, and also renamed as Chungbuk Cheongju FC.
+In 2022, Cheongju FC announced that they would join the professional K League 2 in the 2023 season, and also rebranded as Chungbuk Cheongju FC.